andrewchaa/PopOpen/README.md

 * Open a document with an associated application.
 * Find the process of the application
 * Push the application to the top most active window
+* Install the nuget package to use it from C#

 More technical details.